TriticeaeToolbox/ontology-scripts/WORKFLOW_NEW.md

 - `-o` = The path to the generated Trait Workbook .xlsx file. (./traits.xlsx)

-When *not* providing the input argument, the script will create a new trait workbook file with a single variable, trait, method and scale as an example.
+When *not* providing the input argument, the script will create a new trait workbook file containing a single variable, trait, method and scale as an example.

 ```perl
 perl create_tw.pl -d tomato_trait -n "Tomato Traits" -r CO_999 -o ./traits.xlsx -v